krishnachaitanya2301/Krishnachaitanya/Readme for docker compose.md

 ##### Now run the following to create and start the container:
     docker-compose up
 ##### Now open http://localhost/ to see your flask app in action you can see:

-Hello from MyFlaskApp running in a Docker container behind Nginx!
+    "Hello from MyFlaskApp running in a Docker container behind Nginx!"